198d/cv/index.rst

 Curiosity
 ^^^^^^^^^
 :Position: Senior Software Engineer
-:Dates: June 2013 - September 2013 (Part-time Contractor),
+:Dates: June 2013 - Present
-        September 2013 - Present (Full-time Employee)
 :Location: Chicago, IL

+* Manage infrastructure and ensure stability of systems such as *Elasticsearch* (multiple clusters), *MongoDB* (in replica set configuration), public and internal *Python* web applications, *Apache Storm*, and *Redis*
-* Primarily responsible for managing infrastructure and have implemented internal best-practices around configuration management (*Salt Stack*), monitoring/alerting (*CloudWatch* currently; evaluating new stacks), logging (*syslog-ng* locally to *Papertrail*), etc.
+* Implement internal best-practices around configuration management (*Salt Stack*), monitoring/alerting (*CloudWatch* and *Sentry*), logging (*syslog-ng* locally to *Papertrail*), continuous integration (*Buildkite*), deployemnt (*Fabric*) and security while continuously questioning current solutions and evaluating new ones
 * Built and maintain internal library used by all *Python* applications aiding in configuration, deployment and service discovery
-* Work daily ensuring stability of systems such as *Elasticsearch* (multiple clusters), *MongoDB* (in replica set configuration), public and internal *Python* web applications, *Apache Storm*, and *Redis*
+* Led migration of infrastructure from *EC2 Classic* to *EC2 VPC* moving ~40
+  VMs across 2 environments to separate VPCs with minimal production downtime (i.e. mostly unnoticed to users)
-* Laid inital groundwork for internal CMS tool with a *Flask* web application providing a *REST* API and custom framework built around *BackboneJS* for managing client interactions and later moving *ReactJS*
+* Laid inital groundwork for internal CMS tool with *Flask* application providing *REST* API serving custom framework built around *BackboneJS* for managing client interactions and later moving to *ReactJS*
-* Led initiative to migrate infrastructure from *EC2 Classic* to *EC2 VPC* moving ~40 VMs across 2 environments (qa and production) to separate VPCs with minimal production downtime (i.e. mostly unnoticed to users)

 Call One
 ^^^^^^^^
 :Position: Software Engineer
-:Dates: August 2012 - September 2013 (Part-time Contractor)
+:Dates: August 2012 - September 2013
 :Location: Chicago, IL

-* Hired with goal of modernizing/rewriting a set of aging *Python* codebases and internal infrastructure
-* Implemented best-practices around development, testing, deployment, provisioning and process using tools such as *Nose*, *Django*, *Fabric*, *Puppet*, *git*, etc.
+* Implemented best-practices around development, testing, deployment, provisioning, logging and process using tools such as *Nose*, *Django*, *Fabric*, *Puppet*, *git* and *Sentry*
-* Worked with members of staff to debug and solve issues they had with internal tooling and provided adhoc data reporting from several internal/external datastores (*PostgreSQL*, *MSSQL*, filesystems w/ legacy text database files, etc.)
+* Worked with members of staff to debug and solve issues with internal tooling and provided adhoc data reporting from several internal/external datastores (e.g. *PostgreSQL*, *MSSQL* and filesystems w/ legacy text database files)
 * Rewrote ETL process around call-detail records using custom stream processing framework providing facilities for defining processing graphs while also ensuring individual components could be composed adhoc in the shell using